Andrew Young

 ANDREW YOUNG, ASSOCIATE PARTNER

-The CMS five point payroll health check
+The CMS EOFY Payroll health check

 Coming up to EOFY places pressure across a range of business functions, and payroll is not immune.
 Performing a year-end check of the payroll function is important for three reasons.
 Firstly, it allows businesses to verify the accuracy of employee wages, deductions, and statutory obligations, reducing the risk of errors and ensuring compliance.
 Secondly, it provides an opportunity for a comprehensive audit of payroll processes, helping identify and address any non-compliance issues.
 Thirdly, a year-end check aids in reconciling and preparing accurate tax reports, ensuring proper filing with tax authorities and facilitating tax planning for the upcoming year.